h5md/h5md/discussion.rst

 Data elements in discussion
 ---------------------------

-* Reserved names

-  At this time, position, velocity and force are reserved.
-How far should we specify?
-Other elements seem appropriate for reserved names: temperature, time step - DT, ...

 * Simulation box information

   Some information on the simulation box geometry could be included.
-The lower and upper coordinates of the box are already found as attributes to the position/coordinates dataset.
-More ?
+For now, the box size is included in the observables group.
+Symmetry groups could be included in the future.

 * Topology

   There is the need to store topology for rigid bodies, elastic networks or proteins.
 The topology may be a connectivity table, contain bond lengths, ...

-* Simulation parameters

-  Box size, time step, used force field, per species mass, ...

 * Scalar and vector fields

   May be used to store coarse grained or cell-based physical quantities.

 * The "density" dataset has dimensions \[variable\]\[Nx\]\[Ny\]\[Nz\] where the variable dimension allows to accumulate steps, and Nx, Ny and Nz are the